myTerminal/myTerminal.github.io/portfolio/cover.md

 I'm a passionate, self-motivated software engineer with almost eleven years of professional experience and almost sixteen years of overall programming experience.
 I have strong attention to detail in my work which of course includes my code: I like to keep it very organized.

 I started my professional career back in 2009 with Microsoft technologies like .NET, WPF, and Silverlight to create desktop and web applications.
-Not foo far into my career, I ended up getting dragged to the front-end and that gave it an entirely new universe of things to explore.
+Not too far into my career, I ended up getting dragged to the front-end and that gave it an entirely new universe of things to explore.
 After spending a few years on front-end heavy full-stack roles, I started planning my way back to a balanced role but with so much going on in the front-end space, it still managed to keep me occupied.

 ## Work life

 I write code at work and outside as well.
 My addiction to technology, curiosity to learn more, and passion for continuous-improvement enables me to self-learn and solve problems at my organization including the ones that lie within and outside the regular project work.
-I'm also known to be someone who's always ready to share exciting stuff within the team and beyond, and is motivating and technically inspirational.
+I'm also known to be someone always ready to share exciting stuff within the team and beyond, and am motivating and technically inspirational.

-It does not take long for me to turn myself from an introvert team-mate to a talkative extrovert especially if the on-going conversation falls within (or even passes through) my interest area.
+It does not take long for me to turn myself from an introverted team-mate to a talkative extrovert especially if the on-going conversation falls within (or even passes through) my interest area.
 I do find it hard to stop myself from boring my colleagues with technical details that I wasn't asked about.

 ## Computer Software

 Working with computers is one of my strongest addictions and I consider it as something more than just a means to earn my living.
-I'm a regular contributor to open-source software and have a decent reputation on online developer communities and programming puzzle websites.
+I'm a regular contributor to open-source software and have a decent reputation in online developer communities and programming puzzle websites.

 Over the last decade, there's been a huge shift in the way I interact with computers.
 What used to be only around Microsoft Windows and MS-DOS has now turned entirely within Unix-like operating systems like Linux and Mac.